ibratnawaz/react-redux-demo/README.md

 ## Getting Started with the React App

-Run the following commands to install all the packages:
+Run the following command to install all the packages:

 ### `npm i`